wildan-pratama/flutter-install/README.md

 ## Notes
-_This script will install android sdk and flutter sdk on ~/Android/_

-_If you select install with Android Studio, Android Studio will installed on /opt/android-studio_
+_This script will install android sdk and flutter sdk on ~/Android.
+If you select install with Android Studio, Android Studio will installed on /opt/android-studio_

 # Flutter installer